Jazzalchemist/blogdown_source/content/post/2019-03-17-tidy-tuesday-week-11-2019-board-game-analysis.md

   - Analysis
   - R
 tags:
-  - Analytics
+  - Analysis
   - Data Visualisation
   - Data Viz
   - Tidy Tuesday
   - R
   - Board Games
   - tidyverse
-  - ggplot
+  - ggplot2
   - dplyr
 thumbnailImage: "/img/Board Game.png"
-thumbnailImagePosition: top
+thumbnailImagePosition: left
 ---

 I've started taking part in #TidyTuesday, a weekly project focused on using tidyverse packages to clean, wrangle, tidy, and plot a new dataset.
 The big draw card for me is getting better at using R for analysis.